nightowl886/Patient-Survey/README.md

 ## My Dataset

-In the original tutorial, the blogger had already adjusted the raw HCAHPS & HCRIS dataset and published a curated subset online.
+In the original tutorial, the YouTuber had already adjusted the raw HCAHPS & HCRIS dataset and published a curated subset online.
 Since that subset is no longer accessible, I sourced the **HCRIS** & **HCAHPS** directly from the official source.

-Unlike the blogger’s pre-processed sample, I worked with the raw dataset and performed my own cleaning and restructuring steps.
+Unlike the YouTuber’s pre-processed sample, I worked with the raw dataset and performed my own cleaning and restructuring steps.
-This approach ensures reproducibility and demonstrates adaptability when original resources are unavailable, while still aligning with the tutorial’s analytical goals.
+This approach ensures reproducibility and demonstrates adaptability when original resources are unattainable, while still aligning with the tutorial’s analytical goals.